-Vitamin D helps to absorb calcium so it’s important to have a balanced amount of both in your diet as they are essential for development of bones.
-And you don’t have to eat dairy, there are plenty of non-dairy sources of calcium including beans, salmon, kale, almonds and oranges.
+Vitamin D helps to absorb calcium so it’s important to have a balanced amount of both in your diet as they are essential for the development of bones.
+And you don’t have to eat just dairy products, there are plenty of non-dairy sources of calcium including beans, salmon, kale, almonds and oranges.

 Although there are certainly advantages associated with caffeine consumption, its impact on our bone health is less favourable.
 Recent studies have revealed that the habit of consuming over two cups of coffee daily actually expedites the process of bone deterioration.

 By following these simpler strategies, you’re playing an active role in ensuring strong and healthy bones for the future.
 Dedicating yourself to these practices goes beyond menopause and getting older – it’s making a valuable investment in the long-term health of your bones.

 This article was originally published on June 8, 2015, and has been updated on August 22, 2023.

 IMPORTANT LEGAL INFO This article is of a general nature and FYI only, because it doesn’t take into account your personal health requirements or existing medical conditions.
 That means it’s not personalised health advice and shouldn’t be relied upon as if it is.
 Before making a health-related decision, you should work out if the info is appropriate for your situation and get professional medical advice.